Basis-Theory/docs/source/includes/expressions/_detokenization.md

 In this example, we show how you can use a [Card](/#token-types-card) token to create a Spreedly payment method.

-Say you have created the 'card' token:
+Say you have created the `card` token:

 <div class="center-column" style="clear: none;"></div>
 ```json